-Applications for community care support must be made online by a specialist provider, such as a housing officer, support worker or social worker.
+Applications must be made online by a specialist provider.
+For example a housing officer, support worker or social worker.

-More information, including how to apply, can be found on Darlington CAB’s website.
+You can find more information, including how to apply on Darlington CAB’s website.

-- Kings Church, Whessoe Road [external link] - details of locations and times you can access foodbanks delivered by King's Church.
+- Kings Church, Whessoe Road [external link].
+Locations and times you can access foodbanks delivered by King's Church.

-- The Basement, Darlington Baptist Church, - soup kitchen (run by the Kings Church) every Monday 6-7pm providing a hot meal and dessert.
+- The Basement, Darlington Baptist Church.
+A soup kitchen (run by the Kings Church) every Monday 6-7pm providing a hot meal and dessert.

-- Firthmoor Community Centre, Burnside Road - open Monday to Friday 8am- 6pm as well as some weekends and later evenings if the community centre is open.
+- Firthmoor Community Centre, Burnside Road.
+Open Monday to Friday 8:00-18:00 as well as some weekends and later evenings if the community centre is open.
 As well as food, you can get support and advice and use a phone and laptop to help with benefits claims.

-- Salvation Army, Tom Raine Court, Whiltshire Place – Fridays 6-7pm.
-They provide food parcels designed to help people who are struggling get through the weekend.
-Information is also available on other foodbanks and homeless people are given a sleeping bag.
+- Salvation Army, Tom Raine Court, Whiltshire Place.
+Open Fridays 18:00-19:00.
+They provide food parcels to help people who are struggling get through the weekend.
+Information is also available on other foodbanks.
+Homeless people can get a sleeping bag.

-- Darlington Baptist Church, Victoria Road - Tuesdays and Thursdays 10.30am-11.45am (entry through the conservatory on the side of the church).
+- Darlington Baptist Church, Victoria Road.
+Tuesdays and Thursdays 10:30-11:45am (entry through the conservatory on the side of the church).
 This is an emergency food store and not intended for regular, extended use.
 The food store also supplies bedding, pots and pans and some clothing.